HegyiLevente/project-managment-app/README.md

 # What I Learned

-* How to work with SQL in a postgresql database, creating and altering tables, sequences making scripts and executing them using hibernate only to validate my entities
+* How to work with SQL in a postgresql database, creating and altering tables
+* How to create scripts and execute them, using hibernate only to validate my entities
 * Spring mvc concepts and how they are related to each other
 * Spring security at a basic level
 * How thymeleaf works with spring mvc